Ipts.org.il

 Any advice and information given should be recorded in the notes.

-1.4.6.3 Healthcare professionals who regularly diagnose dementia and discuss this with people with the condition and carers should consider mentoring orproviding clinical supervision to less experienced colleagues.
+with people with the condition and carers should consider mentoring orproviding clinical supervision to less experienced colleagues.

 1.5 Promoting and maintaining independence of people with